 They are often too small or large for use with greek letters

 Do you mention β-Mercaptoethanol or α-Histidin antibodies in your Materials and Methods?
-Or any other greek letter?
-Since Latin characters are scaled differently in fonts made for non-Latin alphabets, greek letters will not be the same size as the rest of the text anymore.
+Or any other Greek letter?
+Since Latin characters are scaled differently in fonts made for non-Latin alphabets, Greek letters will not be the same size as the rest of the text anymore.
 For example, look at this text, where I rendered everything (I swear!) in the specified font size:

-In the first panel (Cambria), the greek letters are the same size and weight as the main text.
-As I have said, Cambria is one of the fonts explicitely recommended for your thesis.
+In the first panel (Cambria), the Greek letters are the same size and weight as the main text.
+As I have said, Cambria is one of the fonts explicitly recommended for your thesis.
 If you look closely at the enlarged line on the bottom of the panel, you can see that the alpha is the same height as the lower-case letters, whereas the beta is the same height as the upper-case letters.
 It looks neat and tidy.

 However, by using a non-Latin font for your PhD thesis, you are asking for trouble.

-They dont offer ligatures
+They don’t offer ligatures

 Now, what on earth are ligatures?
-I could dive into the history of bookprinting here but I’ll spare you those details.
+I could dive into the history of book printing here but I’ll spare you those details.
 In essence, Ligatures are two or more letters that are printed as one single glyph.
 Let me show you:

 In the top line, you can see that the characters inside the boxes “melt” into each other.
 This single shape made out of several letter is called a ligature.
 They are mostly common with the small letter f.
 If you take a magnifying glass and look at the pages of a novel, you will quickly find these same ligatures.
 E-readers also display ligatures.
 Heck, even WhatsApp does it!

-You can still use fonts made for non-latin alphabets
+You can still use fonts made for non-Latin alphabets

 In a word: Don’t go crazy with those fonts!
 Let your science do the talking.
 If you want to see what your thesis could look like with some of the fonts I recommended, check out the example PhD thesis.